From the win column to the clubhouse, these Cubs are nothing like last year's Cubs

 Last year was about "embracing the target" as Maddon steered his team through pressure and expectations from Day 1.
 But he knows from experience that managing is a year-by-year exercise, and the most important thing is having his team ready to play when the games matter most.

-When he was a coach in Anaheim, the Los Angeles Angels often "faded" in the last months of the season.
+When he was a coach in Anaheim, the Angels often "faded" in the last months of the season.
 After he became manager in Tampa Bay, he made sure the end of the year wasn't the end for the Rays.

 "The thing that we did often down there was finish strong," Maddon said.
 "We did.
 The one that sticks out [in a bad way] is 2009 after the World Series, when we did that.
 That always stuck in my mind post-deep run into playoffs.
 That's what I'm trying to avoid right now so the guys are fresh come August and September.
 Hopefully, some other teams are wearing down by then."